BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 # OpenXR Motion Compensation

+**DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
+Use at your own risks!**

 Version: 0.2.0

-**Please open this file with a browser or another application able to display [markdown files](https://www.markdownguide.org/getting-started) correctly.**

-This package contains the binary and scripts needed for OpenXR motion compensation [API layer](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#api-layers).
+**This document contains instructions on how to use OpenXR motion compensation [API layer](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#api-layers).**

 Limitations:

 - The motion compensation API Layer is made for Windows 64-bit only.

-**DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
-Use at your own risks!**
+- The software (obviously) only works with VR/AR applications using an OpenXR runtime implementation.

 ## Contact
 Feel free to join our [Discord community](https://discord.gg/BVWugph5XF) for feedback and assistance.

 You can find the [source code](https://github.com/BuzzteeBear/OpenXR-MotionCompensation) and the [latest release](https://github.com/BuzzteeBear/OpenXR-MotionCompensation/releases) or report issues at github.com.

-If you are (or know someone) willing and able to support the software development (mostly C++, maybe some GUI stuff later on) side of the project feel free to contact **@BuzzteeBear** on the Discord server about ways to contribute.
+If you are (or know someone) willing and able to support the software development (mostly C++, maybe some GUI stuff later on) side of the project, feel free to contact **@BuzzteeBear** on the Discord server to ask about ways to contribute.

-Donations to the project are very welcome and can be made via [Paypal](ttps://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8).
+Donations to the project are very welcome and can be made via [Paypal](https://www.paypal.com/donate/?hosted_button_id=Q64DT2ADFCBU8).

 ## Installation

 ### Execute installer executable
 Just execute the installation executable called `Install OpenXR-MotionCompensation <current_version>.exe` and follow the instructions.
 A few hints concerning the installation process:
 - If you're upgrading from a version prior to 0.2.0, it is recommended to target the installation directory already existing.
-This will allow the installer to transfer your existing configuration files into the ''appdata/local/OpenXR-MotionCompensation'' directory that is used from version 0.2.0 onwards.
+This will allow the installer to transfer your existing configuration files into the `appdata/local/OpenXR-MotionCompensation` directory that is used from version 0.2.0 onwards.
 - Using a subdirectory of `program files` as installation target is recommended, especially for compatibility with WMR based headsets.
 - Although the installation needs adminstrative privileges make sure to run the installation executable using the windows account you're using to launch your games/Open XR applications.
 This enables the installer to put the configuraton file(s) into the correct appdata directory.
 - If somethimng goes wrong on installation and you don't know what or why, you can check the log file `Setup Log <yyyy-mm-dd xxx>.txt` that is created in the `%TEMP%` folder.